finbarrtimbers/finbarrtimbers.github.io/_posts/2013-05-09-Something-Is-Fishy-In-Kenya.md

 ---
-layout: default
 Title: Something smells fishy in Kenya
+Layout: Default
 Date: 2013-05-09
 ---

-Test test test

-1

-2

-3

-4

-This is interesting: there have been a number of news articles saying that the IMF is forecasting Kenya to begin oil production in 6-7 years (including the venerable  "GhettoRadio.co.ke"):
+There have been a number of recent news articles saying that the IMF is forecasting Kenya to begin oil production in 6-7 years (including the venerable  "GhettoRadio.co.ke"):

 http://www.foxbusiness.com/news/2013/05/02/first-kenyan-oil-production-seen-by-201-imf/
 http://www.businessdailyafrica.com/Kenya-to-start-oil-production-in-six-years/-/539552/1766782/-/d7snd0/-/index.html